 in grades 4th thru 12th can register

-on-line at this link (Note: this link is only activated and up-to-date during the open registration period [2/11/2015 to 3/13/2015]).
-A practice .pdf 'hard copy' of the Google Doc used for registration at the link above can be found here.
+on-line at this link (Note: this link is only activated and up-to-date during the open registration period).
+A practice .pdf 'hard copy' of the Google Doc used for the 2014-2015 registration can be found here.

 Note: A 'hard copy' of the online Application does